hamish-milne/PolyLang/README.md

 # Conditionals can have a 'return' value, making 'ternary' operations simple:
 var foo = if a then 5 else 3
 ```

+Unlike many other languages, when deciding whether to branch on a condition, Poly does not simply compare it to the boolean `true`.
+In fact it uses the special `op_condition` member function, which is much more lenient and makes for less boilerplate in code.

+The default rules are:
+* `bool` - no change
+* `int` - `value != 0`

 ## Arrays